AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/metrics-with-segments.md

    ![](assets/workspace-pages.png)

-1. Or, in Reports & Analytics, open the [!UICONTROL Pages] report and click **[!UICONTROL Show Metrics]**, then apply the new US Visitors and International Visitors segmented metrics to see how their content browsing behavior compares.
+1. Or, in [!UICONTROL Reports & Analytics], open the [!UICONTROL Pages] report and click **[!UICONTROL Show Metrics]**, then apply the new US Visitors and International Visitors segmented metrics to see how their content browsing behavior compares.

    ![](assets/pages-report.png)